sportsclimbs/sportclimbs-2/content/peak/stoney/horseshoe-quarry/horseshoe-quarry-upper-tier.md

 {.topo}

 **34. Smoke Gets in your Eyes (6b+) *★***
-Left-hand side of prominent arete with occasional move on right.
+Left-hand side of prominent arête with occasional move on right.
 Finish via thin crack.

 **35. Esso Extra (E1 5b)**
 Old trad route up a groove and slab and moving left to finish up the previous route.